huoyanzhizhou/dig-eg-gaz.github.io/_pages/how-to/OCR-instructions.md

 - **>** or **<**: the OCR process produces stray angle brackets.
 The editor thinks these are part of a xml tag, and it causes an error.
 - anything else not in a `<div>`, and not in a `<p>` or a `<head>`.

-## 4. Add element attributes
+## 4. Add feature attributes
-There are many recurring elements that show up issue after issue: local news, international news, sports, and many more.
-It is important to mark these using the element attribute, so that we can find them in XPath searches.
-The complete list of elements is [here](https://dig-eg-gaz.github.io/elements/).
-To add an element attribute, place it within the `<div>` tag, after the `type="item"` attribute.
+There are many recurring features that show up issue after issue: local news, international news, sports, and many more.
+It is important to mark these using the feature attribute, so that we can find them in XPath searches.
+The complete list of features is [here](https://dig-eg-gaz.github.io/features/).
+To add an feature attribute, place it within the `<div>` tag, after the `type="item"` attribute.

 ## 5. Add more complex structural tags
 There are more tags that you can add: